 Student loan interest vs. principal

 Seeing the majority of your student loan payment go to lender profits instead of reducing what you owe can be terribly frustrating.
-The good news is that there are several strategies that can be used to make your money go further towards attacking your debt.
+Proactive borrowers can usually find ways to save money on interest without having to spend anything extra.

 Once you understand the lender strategies to maximize profits, you can avoid traps and pay off your student loans as quickly as possible.